digi-ron/AU-Falcon-SPUD-Project/PCMBCM/Keyfob/Keyfob.md

 ## Aftermarket replacements

-Below is discovered information found while attempting to create a DIY aftermarket guide to creating Smartlock/Smartshield remotes using off the shelf solutions (heavy bias towards Smartlock due to higher ROI if successful):
+Below is discovered information found while attempting to create a DIY aftermarket guide to creating Smartlock/Smartshield remotes using off the shelf solutions:

+> This list has a heavy bias towards Smartlock replications due to higher ROI if successful at the time of writing:

 ### CodeEzy
 - Confirmed available aftermarket remote as model CE1009 (Product name: Idol Duplicator)